Bilall2003/Parallel-Computing/PDC/Chapter1/readme.md

 Use threads for I/O.

-Use processes for CPU-heavy work.
+Use processes for CPU-heavy work....